The Maine TU Trout Camp curriculum is designed to make

 Camp Rules and Orientation:

-The director will introduce the staff followed by a review of the rules of conduct for the camp week with the students and parents.
-The camp week curriculum, meal hours, and campground layout will then be reviewed.
+The MTUTC director will introduce the staff followed by a review of the rules of conduct for the camp week with the students and parents.
+The camp week curriculum, meal hours, and campground layout will also be reviewed.

 Equipment Check, Safety Discussion and Fly Fishing Etiquette: